 (3) Subsection (2) does not limit subsection (1) or other powers of the Authority under this Act or any other written law.

+(3A) Subsections (1) and (2) have effect subject to the GTE Act.

 (4) A contract or arrangement under subsection (2)(c) or (j) may, with the consent of the owner and the occupier, relate to land that is not vested in, or held in fee simple by, the Authority or dedicated to the purposes of this Act.

 (4a) The Authority may —